cjen07/social_network/README.md

   * online notification persistence
   * new/delete post/comment/reply/thumb notifications of all pages
+  * friend relationship change notification: new follower and following deleted
   * comment or thumb on deleted post, re-delete post/comment and re-thumb notification are settled
+  * re-follow and re-unfollow are settled, home, following, follower, follow/unfollow of a deleted user are prevented
   * image upload should be less than 2MB, post and comment should be no more than 500 characters

 Goal in short term

-  * friend relationship change notification: new follower and following deleted
   * rewrite back button in friends page to be more concise
   * gif instuctions in this readme and online example